aaronbloomfield/ccc/hws/intro/index.md

    transaction *records* in the blocks and the ledger.
 The wallet address to compute the balance for is provided as an additional command line parameter.
+   - **NOTE:** this should ONLY print the balance as a number, and nothing else!
 8. Verify a transaction (`verify`): verify that a given transaction statement is valid, which will require checking the signature **and** the availability of funds.
 Once verified, it should be